 Air dry your hair:

-Air drying is the best way to dry curly hair because it helps protect the curls’ integrity, which can be easily damaged by heat.
+Air drying is the best way to dry curly hair because it helps protect the curls’ integrity, which heat can easily damage.
 It also helps to reduce frizz and promotes healthy, long-lasting curls.
 To air-dry, you simply let your hair air dry by itself until it is at least 50% dry, then you can use a diffuser or a hooded dryer on low heat to finish drying it.

 Avoid products that contain alcohol: